cpp-for-yourself/lectures-and-homeworks/lectures/all_or_nothing.md

 Just as compiler generates default copy constructor and assignment operator it also generates default move constructor and assignment operator with the same consequences in our case.

 <!-- Code voiceover
-- Add std::move to the old example
+- Add std::move to the old example 🆗
-- Add printing address of object
+- Add printing address of object 🆗
  -->
-Let's modify our main function again by adding `std::move` to our `object` when passing it to the `other_object` to make sure that we are using a move constructor of our `HugeObject` class.
+Let's return back to our main function that used a copy constructor and modify it again by adding `std::move` to our `object` when passing it to the `other_object` to make sure that we are using a move constructor of our `HugeObject` class.
 And while we're at it let's also print the address of `object` after move:
 <!--
 `CPP_SETUP_START`
 #include <cstddef>